Thomas Mathews (politician): Political career

 Norfolk County voters first elected Mathews as one of their representatives to the Virginia House of Delegates in 1781, and re-elected him and his fellow delegate Thomas Newton once, before Mathews' first brief gap in his part-time legislative service, in 1783.
 Beginning in May 1784, Mathews represented Norfolk Borough for several years, before reverting again to Norfolk County in 1797.
 Fellow members elected him Speaker.
 Mathews became the first speaker in the present Capitol building in Richmond, remaining as such through the 1793 legislation.

 An eminent member of the Norfolk Bar, Mathews also represented Norfolk at the Virginia Ratifying Convention of 1788, which ratified the federal Constitution.
 In 1789, he was the runner-up in the election for the 8th congressional district, losing to Josiah Parker.

 A candidate for the governor of Virginia, Mathews withdrew his nomination.

 He was a mason, and in 1790 was elected Grand Master of the Grand Lodge of Virginia.
 He served as grand master until 1793, at which point the office was passed to John Marshall.

+In 1794, he chaired a meeting in Norfolk and drafted a petition to Congress complaining about British privateers.
+Mathews also chaired a meeting in Norfolk on June 24, 1807, which suspended contact between the shore and British warships and establishing a fund to aid the injured and next of kin in the U.S.S.
+Chesapeake Leopard incident two days before (during which HMS Leopard fired a broadside on the Norfolk-built and -based Chesapeake, killing three and wounding 18 after the British had demanded surrender of two Maryland and one Massachusetts seaman who had been impressed into the Royal Navy but had escaped and enlisted on the Chesapeake).

 Death and legacy

 Mathews died in Norfolk borough on February 20, 1812, and was buried at St. Paul's Churchyard.
 A portrait of him by Mrs. William Hodges Mann Jr. hands in the courthouse in Mathews.

-During his lifetime Mathews County, Virginia was named to honor him.
+During his lifetime Mathews County, Virginia was named to honor him, and in 1793 he submitted a seal with a shipbuilding emblem to county officials, which became the official county seal.
 He has been connected to the Mathews family of Virginia by some historians, though the connection has not been made by others.